karimjamali/terraform-aws-segmentation-firenet/README.md

 ## Dependencies:
 * Software version requirements met
-* Aviatrix Controller & Copilot (Optional) need to be up and running
+* Aviatrix Controller & Copilot (Highly Recommended) need to be up and running
 * Onboarding the AWS Account is automated
 * Sufficient limits in place for CSPs and regions in scope (EIPs, Compute quotas, etc.)
 * Active subscriptions for the NGFW firewall images in scope